 In 1994, Lanzarote was declared a Reserve of the Biosphere by UNESCO.
 Lanzarote lies in the Atlantic Ocean, about 100 km from the African coast and 1,000 km from the Iberian Peninsular.
 It is the most easterly of the seven main Canary Islands, once known as the Fortune Islands.
 Lanzarote was formed by a volcanic eruption about 15 million years ago, and has mountain ranges in the north and south, and desert lava fields abound.
 It claims to have the longest underwater volcanic tunnel in the world at over 7km long.
 The last volcanic eruption was in 1824.
 Its coastline of 213km (132 miles) is mostly rocky, but there are good beaches at Playa Blanca, Papagayo and Caleton Blanco.

 In earlier days, fishing and agriculture formed the basis of the island’s economy but these have long been overtaken by an excellent tourist industry.
-Considerable care has been taken to preserve the islands historical and cultural heritage together with its character and customs.
+Considerable care has been taken to preserve the islands’ historical and cultural heritage together with its character and customs.